algolia/autocomplete/packages/website/docs/reverseSnippetAlgoliaHit.md

 > `string` | required

-The attribute to retrieve the snippet value from.
+The attribute to retrieve the reverse snippet value from.

 ### `highlightPreTag`